This study supports work to identify, develop and implement flood mitigation options for the lower Maribyrnong River catchment.

 • improved preparedness through community response rehearsals.

-Given the size and diversity of the Maribyrnong River catchment, the study is likely to identify a number of flood mitigation options.
+Due to the size and diversity of the Maribyrnong River catchment, a number of options are likely to be identified.
 These might include options that could be implemented in the short and medium term (at least 5 years), and others which will take considerable time to implement (at least 10-15 years).

 The study started in early 2025 and is expected to finish by mid-2026.